Awakening the Creative Spirit: Experiential Education in the Expressive Arts (Northwest)

 - tend to the creative process itself unfolding within you and reflect on what it has to reveal about the spiritual journey

-- deepen your experience of the arts and spirituality and be able to articulate some of these connections between creativity and formation work, both for yourself and for the persons with whom you work
+- deepen your experience of the arts and spirituality and be able to articulate some of these connections between creativity and formation work, both for yourself and for the persons with whom you engage in the world

 - develop foundations and language for bridging the expressive arts and spirituality

-We begin our intensive by creating a safe and sacred space for our learning community to dive deep into the material on both a personal level, as well as to reflect on how the arts might be in service to those with whom we work.
+We begin by gathering in circle with an emphasis on creating a safe and sacred space for our non-denominational learning community to dive deep into the material.

-Each day will also include ritual, prayer, sharing with partners, and large group discussions to help process the experience and learn from each other as well as gain input from facilitators.
+Each day includes ritual and prayer from a variety of spiritual traditions, sharing with partners, and large group discussions to help process the experience and learn from each other as well as gain input from facilitators.
 During this five-day intensive, there will be a minimum of 30 hours of instruction and hands-on exercises.
-Participants will come away with significant experience in the arts and with many tools for immediate application in their own ministry contexts.
+Participants will come away with significant experience in the arts and tools for immediate application in their own life and ministry contexts.

 A Video Meditation of Our Program

-Your program fee includes 5 nights lodging in a single or double room with shared bathrooms, meals, all art materials, and instruction.
+Your program fee includes 5 nights lodging in a single room with shared bathrooms, meals, all art materials, and instruction.

 Please consider purchasing travel insurance to protect yourself in the event of illness or other cancellation.
-We cannot offer any refunds of the deposit or the final balance after it is due.
+Proof of Covid-19 vaccination is required to attend.
+We cannot offer any refunds of the deposit once your space is reserved or the final balance after it is due.
+The deposit or payment can also not be transferred to any other program.

 Steps to Register